 Note: This page contains information about the side effects of dinoprostone topical.
 Some of the dosage forms included on this document may not apply to the brand name Cervidil.

 Not all side effects for Cervidil may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to dinoprostone topical: vaginal gel/jelly, vaginal insert extended release, vaginal suppository, vaginal tampon

-Along with its needed effects, dinoprostone topical (the active ingredient contained in Cervidil) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by dinoprostone topical (the active ingredient contained in Cervidil).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking dinoprostone topical:Less common or rare
+You should check with your doctor immediately if any of these side effects occur when taking dinoprostone topical:Less common or rare

 - Fast or slow heartbeat